-Ensure that your organization has an active presence on social media, particularly on Facebook, Google and Twitter.
+Ensure that your organization has an active presence on social media, particularly on those that are most popular and user-friendly.
 Establish an active consumer blog and ensure that it's updated weekly.
 Use social media to make connections and to educate and share valuable ideas with your ideal customers.
-Avoid selling and focus on issues and trends that are important to your audience.
-Also avoid product or service promotions, as they rarely work in a conversational environment.
+Develop and promote your own retail app, and upgrade it to keep pace with customer preferences.
+Use it and other platforms to build relationships with customers and prospects that can ultimately drive sales.
+Social media can help create brand awareness, and build a community of loyal followers.

-It's not about you or your company.
-It's starting a conversation with your ideal customer-not talking at them but with them.
-Provide thoughtful, relatable concepts to provoke discussion and avoid dull, lifeless, or unexciting concepts and messaging that fails to resonate.
+It's not only about you or your company.
+It's starting a conversation with your ideal customer-not just talking, but engaging with them.
+Provide meaningful concepts to provoke discussion and avoid dull, lifeless, or irrelevant concepts and messaging that fail to resonate.
+Establish a Consensus Between Retail Operations and Marketing